 I finished IT studies with a Master’s Engineering degree and was recommended to a Polish company for a quality assurance (QA) position by my friend.
 I didn’t know what quality assurance was and had to learn a lot.

-Of course 90% of the team were men.
-But, I don’t think that men are better than women – or vice-versa.
+Of course, 90% of the team were men.
+But I don’t think that men are better than women – or vice-versa.
 I met great female and male QAs, the same with developers and product owners (POs).

 Working in the tech industry means learning every day.
 Technology changes constantly.
 There are new tools, new approaches, and new solutions.
 There are also many opportunities to gather knowledge – meetups, webinars, conferences – even during Covid, when everything turned digital.

 For me, the most challenging area was gaining confidence in speaking English (not my native language) in public, and becoming more open in saying what I thought.
 We shouldn’t forget about soft skills either, which are just as important in IT as tech skills.
-What can I say for women who want to start their careers in tech?
+What can I say to women who want to start their careers in tech?
 Don’t be afraid, you’re as good as men!
 Don’t think that you won’t be able to handle it.
-Life is too short to not try.
+Life is too short not to try.

 Grace Stoll, Senior Customer Success Manager